OsherElhadad/WhatsAppAndroid/README.md

 * Make sure you have anroid studio installed on your computer.
 * Start the server on URL - https://github.com/OsherElhadad/WhatsAppApiServerEx3
 * Just clone this repository and you are ready to start! <br>
-* Open the cloned project on your andorid studio and connect to firebase (Tools -> Firebase -> Connect to firebase with: gmail user- osheryossi1@gmail.com, password- 12123344) In order to open the app, open the cloned project on your andorid studio and click play.
+* Open the cloned project on your andorid studio and connect to firebase (Tools -> Firebase -> Cloud messaging -> Connect to firebase with: gmail user- osheryossi1@gmail.com, password- 12123344) In order to open the app, open the cloned project on your andorid studio and click play.